Debt To Income Ratio Requirements With Manual Underwriting

 - However, the mortgage underwriter will thoroughly review the layers of risk the mortgage file has and will especially look for compensating factors

-- Compensating factors are extremely important on manual underwriting applications
+Compensating factors are extremely important in manual underwriting applications.

 Compensating factors are positive factors that show strength on the mortgage borrowers such as low payment shock through the following positive factors: